Since NuPIC 1.0, when Numenta starting focusing entirely on research, we have had NuPIC (Python) and NuPIC Core (C++) in maintenance mode.

 - Current environments that run NuPIC will continue to work as long as Python environments are not updated.
 Users of NuPIC will need to ensure a Python 2.7 environment exists for any further deployments.

-- For future HTM-related work in Python 3, please refer to the community fork of NuPIC, nupic.py, which has made Python 3 one of its goals.
-To continue using NuPIC, you can update your application to use the C++ nupic.core interface.
+- For future HTM-related work in Python 3, please refer to the community fork of NuPIC, htm.core, which has Python 3 bindings.

 While we are not upgrading NuPIC, we are investigating upgrading other isolated resources to Python 3.
 These include: